 Wedding Budget Tip #19:

 When it comes to your wedding budget, the reception typically takes up a sizable portion of your total spend.
 And the majority of the reception expenses will likely come from your food and beverage, so thinking outside the box when it comes to cuisine is a great way to save money.

 And beyond just the cost of the food, having a daytime wedding is likely to save you money as well!
-Since most weddings take place during the evenings, you can score a discount on the rental of your wedding venue by having a morning ceremony.
+Since most weddings take place during the evenings, you can score a discount on the rental of your wedding venue by having a morning ceremony, like this Budget Friendly Brunch Wedding we featured.
 You also won't likely have a big raging dance party, so you can go simple on the wedding entertainment and set up a DIY dj station.

 Did I mention that a daytime wedding also affords you the luxury of plenty of daylight for your wedding photos.
 I've said it time and time again — natural light is the absolute best for your wedding pictures, so with a brunch wedding you'll have plenty of it, weather permitting!